arenaxr/arena-services-docker/README.md

 * **init-utils:** Files to create a container with all dependencies of the init scripts.
 * **init-letsencrypt.sh:** Initialize certbot.
 Called by **init.sh**.
 * **init.sh:** Initialize config files.
 See [Init Config](#init-config) Section.
-* **jitsi-add.sh:** Add jitsi configuration, if you are setting up a jistsi server on the same machine.
+* **jitsi-add.sh:** Add jitsi configuration if you are setting up a jistsi server on the same machine.
 * **update-submodules.sh:** Run this to get the latest updates from the repositories added as submodules (**arena-web-core**, **arena-persist**).
 You will need to restart the services to have the changes live (see [Update Submodules](#update-submodules)).
 * **update-versions.sh:** Update the versions indicated in ```VERSION``` by looking at the tags in the submodules.
 * **VERSION:** Release versions of the arena services stack used by the production deployment (```docker-compose.prod.yaml```).